MachineHunter/UefiPack/README.md

 <p align="center">
   <img src="img/overview.png" style="width:70%"/>
 </p>
-UefiPackPacker packs DXE driver by AES-128 before BIOS deployment.
-When executing packed DXE drivers, they decrypt themselves by using UefiPackProtocol's Unpack function which will be provided by UefiPackDxe.
+UefiPackPacker packs DXE drivers or SMM modules by AES-128 before BIOS deployment.
+When executing packed modules, they decrypt themselves by using UefiPackProtocol's Unpack function which will be provided by UefiPackDxe or UefiPackSmm.
-UefiPackDxe should be executed early in the DXE phase.
-You can add UefiPackDxe's GUID in the Apriori file.
+UefiPackDxe and UefiPackSmm should be executed early in the DXE phase.
+You can add GUIDs of UefiPackDxe and UefiPackSmm in the Apriori file.

 ### 2: Unpacking
 <p align="center">
   <img src="img/unpack.png" style="width:70%"/>
 </p>
 Most UEFI modules running at DXE and after are in PE format.
-UefiPackPacker will encrypt .text section of DXE Driver by AES-128 and adds Decode Stub (.ext section) to decrypt it.
-By passing DecryptAddr (.text section's base address) and DecryptSize (.text section's size) to UefiPackProtocol's Unpack function, it will decrypt the .text section using AES key stored in TPM2.0.
+UefiPackPacker will encrypt .text section of DXE driver or SMM module by AES-128 and adds Dcrypt Stub (.ext section) to decrypt it.
+By passing DecryptAddr (.text section's base address) and DecryptSize (.text section's size) to UefiPack(Smm)Protocol's Unpack function, it will decrypt the .text section using AES key stored in TPM2.0.

 ### 3: Key Sealing
 Key should be sealed into the TPM beforehand.
 Sealing is the TPM feature to restrict the access towards TPM data using PCR.
 By doing this, key cannot be read above OS or from other bootphases which avoids key to be theft.
 About further explanation of PCR, you can refer to my [other post](https://dev.to/machinehunter/reading-pcr-value-from-uefi-4a82).